15 Earth Day Activities for Kids of All Ages

 7. Coloring

 An Earth Day coloring page is a fun and educational tool, perfect for pre-k kids to learn about environmental conservation while expressing their creativity.
 It provides an engaging way to raise awareness and inspire action toward protecting our planet.
 Another option is this template with blank graphics showing a few simple ways students can be more environmentally conscious.
-Beneath the activity is a small writing area, prompting students to write their own ideas for how they can help the earth.
+Beneath the activity is a small writing area, prompting students to write their ideas for how they can help the earth.

 8. Learn about the Earth’s structure